 In terms of what skills professionals pursuing graduate education in public relations might have, consider this: PR specialists typically must have interpersonal, organizational, speaking, writing, and problem-solving skills.[i]
 Public relations managers, meanwhile, must have communication and leadership skills in addition to many of the skills specialists have.[ii]
 Advertising, Promotions, or Marketing Managers must have analytical, communication, decision-making, interpersonal, and organizational skills.[iii]
 They should also be creative.[iv]

-How Can I Find Advertising and Public Relations Graduate Programs on Campus?
+Find Advertising and Public Relations Graduate Programs Schools

-Rather than spending hours perusing the internet for advertising and public relations graduate programs on campus, you can begin your search right here.
-Browse the options below, or refine your search using our search tool.
+Browse the options below, or refine your search using our filter to the left.
 With our search tool, you can find on-campus programs by program level (certificate, master’s, or doctorate) or location (city, state, or country).
 When you find a advertising and public relations graduate programs on campus you like, don’t hesitate to request more information.
-Whether you want to pursue a master’s degree in marketing and advertising, a doctorate degree in business with an emphasis in PR, or a certificate in an area of communications, we’ve likely found Advertising and Public Relations Graduate Programs on Campus options for you.
-We wish you luck on your advertising and public relations graduate programs on campus search!
+Whether you want to pursue a master’s degree in marketing and advertising, a doctorate degree in business with an emphasis in PR, or a certificate in an area of communications, we’ve likely found Advertising and Public Relations Graduate Programs options for you.

 Sources: [i] bls.gov/ooh/media-and-communication/public-relations-specialists.htm#tab-4 | [ii] bls.gov/ooh/management/public-relations-managers.htm#tab-4 | [iii] bls.gov/ooh/management/advertising-promotions-and-marketing-managers.htm#tab-4 | [iv] bls.gov/ooh/management/advertising-promotions-and-marketing-managers.htm#tab-4